Screen Printing Process Overview

 Screen printing can be used to print on a wide variety of garments and promotional products.

-The art for each color of the design is transferred to a positive image that will be chemically processed (burned) onto the screen fabric.
+From there, each color of the design is transferred to a positive image that will be chemically processed (burned) onto the screen fabric.

 Once the item is printed it will be placed on a conveyor belt which carries the finished product into the drying oven.